physta/beautiful-jekyll/input_file.md

 - `L`.
 Represents the length of the sample.
 For a wire L=diameter, for a film L=thickness, and for a rod L=&radic;<span style="text-decoration: overline">A</span>, where A is the rod section.

-Some times is interesting to observe the effect of increase or decrease the effect of the impurity/mass deffect on the thermal conductivity.
+Some times is interesting to observe the effect of increase or decrease the effect of the impurity/mass defect on the thermal conductivity.
 To avoid the need of repeating the calculation of the thermal conductivity with new isotope concentration `--mv`, it has been included the option `I_SF` (Impurity Scaling Factor):

-- `I_SF` scales the the impurity/mass deffect scattering relaxation time by the factor specified.
+- `I_SF` scales the the impurity/mass defect scattering relaxation time by the factor specified.
 Use a float value.

 The next variables indicate the type of outputs:

 - `COMP`.
 By default is written the component XX of the thermal conductivity tensor.
 Specify YY, ZZ, XY, XZ or YZ for other components.
 Use only one component in each calculation.
 - `K_W`.
 Output file of frequency dependence thermal conductivity.
-Here are inculuded the contribution of each mode as well as the accumulation function.
+Here are included the contribution of each mode as well as the accumulation function.
 - `K_MFP`.
 Output file of mean free path dependence thermal conductivity.
-Here are inculuded the contribution of each mode as well as the accumulation function.
+Here are included the contribution of each mode as well as the accumulation function.
 - `TAU_W`.
 Output file of frequency dependence relaxation times.
 The mode velocity is also included to easier the MFP representation.
 - `TAU_T`.
 Output file of temperature dependence relaxation times.
 The mode velocity is also included to easier the MFP representation.
 - `STP`.
-Indicates the number of elements used in the binnig of the frequency and mfp dependent output files. `STP= 100` by default.
+Indicates the number of elements used in the binning of the frequency dependent output file. `STP= 100` by default.